top of page

 Vacancy Cost = (Monthly Rent × Vacancy Duration in Months) + Turnover Costs

 Let’s say your rent is $1,500, and the unit is empty for two months with $500 in cleaning costs, that’s $3,500 gone.
+That gap can be hard to recover, especially if you rely on rent to cover mortgage payments.

 2. Ads and Online Listings Add Up

 It’s easy to think, “I’ll just post a quick ad,” but that can turn into a long and costly process.
-You may have to refresh your listing several times or pay extra to get better placement.
-If your rental doesn’t get enough attention, you might feel stuck paying again and again just to keep it visible.
+You may have to refresh your listing several times or pay extra to get a better placement.

 3. When Unruly Tenants Become a Problem

 Not every tenant will treat your property with care.
 Some pay late, some don’t pay at all, and others cause damage, waste utilities, or disturb the neighbors.
-Once a tenant moves in, getting them to follow the rules isn’t always easy.

 Even if they stay, a problem tenant can cost you more than they pay in rent.
 You might need to fix broken items, deal with noise complaints, or settle disputes.